Achievable logoAchievable logo

 Whole life policies are required to begin accumulating a cash value no later than the end of the third policy year.

-Whole life policies are structured so that the cash value gradually approaches the face amount until age 100, when the two are equal.
-At that point the insurer’s amount at risk is $0, and the policy matures.
-Because the face amount and the cash value are equal, there is no longer any purpose for the insurer to hold onto the cash value, and the insurer will pay the insured the face amount of the policy.
+Whole life policies are structured so that cash value gradually approaches the face amount by age 100 (or 121 in many modern policies).
+When the cash value equals the face amount, the insurer’s amount at risk is $0 and the policy matures.
+Because the face amount and cash value are equal, there’s no longer a reason for the insurer to hold the cash value, so the insurer pays the insured the face amount of the policy.

-An important feature of cash values is that the policy owner may access them via policy loan.
-Insurers charge a nominal rate of interest on policy loans; the maximum rate is regulated by state law.
-If an insured dies before the policy loan is paid off, the face value paid to the beneficiary is reduced by the amount of the loan and any accrued interest.
+A key feature of cash value is that the policy owner may access it through a policy loan.
+Insurers charge a nominal interest rate on policy loans, and the maximum rate is regulated by state law.
+If the insured dies before the loan is repaid, the death benefit paid to the beneficiary is reduced by the loan balance plus any accrued interest.

 Illustrations

-An illustration will show how the benefits that are not guaranteed will change as interest rates and other factors change, and it will show what the insurer does guarantee.
+An illustration shows how nonguaranteed benefits may change as interest rates and other factors change, and it also shows what the insurer guarantees.

 An illustration typically has two key components:

 1. The guaranteed illustration.
-This is the legally required disclosure of a worst case scenario.
-It outlines policy performance based on the carrier’s minimum filed credit rates for a particular policy and the maximum mortality charges based on the 1980 commissioner’s standard mortality table.
+This is the legally required disclosure of a worst-case scenario.
+It outlines policy performance based on the carrier’s minimum filed credit rates for a particular policy and the maximum mortality charges using the appropriate commissioner’s standard mortality table (such as the 2001 or 2017 CSO, depending on the policy’s issue date).

 2. The current illustration.
-This is the insurer’s representations of policy performance based on credit rates and mortality charges currently in effect.
+This is the insurer’s representation of policy performance based on credit rates and mortality charges currently in effect.

 Policy terms and features

-These give an overview of the main elements of the policy and the opportunity to make sure the policy’s premium stream and benefits projections match the client’s needs and ability to pay.
+These give an overview of the main elements of the policy and provide an opportunity to confirm that the policy’s premium stream and benefit projections match the client’s needs and ability to pay.

 Disclaimer